admhpr/oversight/content/archived/javascript-es6-the-way-of-the-arrow-function.md

 ---
-title: 'JavaScript ES6 ~ The Way of the Arrow Function'
+title: JavaScript ES6 ~ The Way of the Arrow Function
+desc: Doing what is comfortable at the moment is not the best approach to learning how to code, for me anyway.
+Pushing yourself outside of your comfort zone is one of the most important parts of learning and getting good at a new skill.
+It's for that reason I have been making a conscious effort to embrace ES6.
 published: true
 date: '2017-07-01T11:23'
 taxonomy: